 This is a classic dangerous punch.
 It is used in response to what your opponent has thrown or during a close range encounter.
 When it connects to the chin, it is a perfect knockout punch.
 When used rapidly, it destabilizes the opponent and takes away his strength.
 You have to be uptight and very controlled because you are extremely vulnerable.

 What is required is a slight dip at the waist to the left with a raised back heel and pressure on your front foot.
 The fist is rotated upward and explodes up in sharp movement emanating from the front foot.
 The elbow should be bent sharply and no extension of the arms.
 Do not punch too low or too high to avoid over exposure.
 Speed is of the essence since your opponent can catch you off-guard.

 Just like the left hook is a reversal of the right hook, the right uppercut reverses the left uppercut.
 It is used for destabilizing the body of your opponent.
 While at it, you must guard your body against counter punches.
 The move should be done at top speed to avoid extended exposure and vulnerability.

 There are variations in numbering, especially involving the hooks and uppercuts.
 There are other systems that give different numbers for jabs on the head and on the body.
 There is danger every time you over extend.
 Your opponent finds it easier to avoid your punch with the punch ending prematurely.
 Overextending might also hurt your elbow.
 Learn from professionals to avoid confusion that could cost you a fight and even endanger your body.

 If you want to work out at home with the help of a punching bag, you should keep the proper forms as well.
 Also, do not forget about the correct boxing stance and the footwork since they are as important as punches.
-Read our beginner boxing tips to learn the basics.

 Did you like this guide basic boxing punches?
 Share with your friends.